 Using the Global Navigation Bar

-Let’s get to know where everything is at high-level.
+Let’s get to know where everything is at a high level.

 To the left is the primary or global navigation bar, which contains all of your broad information for your firm.
-This bar stays here and is always accessible for you.
+This bar stays here and is always accessible to you.

-Each of these icons take you to a different module in Canopy depending what you need you to do:
+Each of these icons takes you to a different module in Canopy depending on what you need to do:

 - Inbox - send emails and track historical conversations with clients